-A subset of the HTTP status codes as defined in IETF RFC 2616 [4] are applicable to the REST based St interface.
+A subset of the HTTP status codes as defined in IETF RFC 7231 [nr2] are applicable to the REST based St interface.
 Table 5.3.5-1 lists the applicable status codes for the St interface for the current release.
-Note that if the PCRF or TSSF receive a response with a status code not listed in the table below, they shall treat it based on the class of the status code as defined in [4].
+Note that if the PCRF or TSSF receive a response with a status code not listed in the table below, they shall treat it based on the class of the status code as defined in IETF RFC 7231 [nr2].